Executive MBAs travel to South Africa for lessons in global management

 The students also delivered the final presentations of their Capstone Consulting Project to Peter Venn, CEO of Seriti Green, a large-scale clean energy company with operations across Africa.
 What began as virtual meetings and strategic planning sessions in New Orleans culminated in Cape Town, with students delivering actionable recommendations to company leadership on market positioning, financial strategy, technology innovation and business development.

-“Our cohort’s time in Cape Town, South Africa was the perfect capstone to our program,” said Rob Petit (MBA ’25), “It delivered exactly what I was looking to get out of my experience - gain a global perspective while understanding a country’s local culture.
+“Our cohort’s time in Cape Town, South Africa was the perfect capstone to our program,” said Rob Pettit (MBA ’25), “It delivered exactly what I was looking to get out of my experience - gain a global perspective while understanding a country’s local culture.
 We had the opportunity to learn about local businesses and apply what we’ve learned over the past 17 months to a real-world problem with our consulting project with Seriti Green.”

 Interested in advancing your education and/or career?
 Learn more about Freeman’s wide range of graduate and undergraduate programs.
 Find the right program for you.